timjogorman/RicherEventDescription/guidelines.md

 pass this same \textquotedbl{}hypothetical somebody\textquotedbl{
 test:

-\ex.
-If you choose not to vote, then you choose to give your opponents all the power.
+- If you choose not to vote, then you choose to give your opponents all the power.
 This is another case of \textquotedbl{}well what did you bloody well expect to happen\textquotedbl{}?

 the rephrasal attempt seems to change the meaning in this one, and thus these should be different IDENT chains:

-\ex.
-If \textbf{someone} chooses not to vote, then \textbf{they choose to give \textbf{their} opponents all the power.
+- If \textbf{someone} chooses not to vote, then \textbf{they
+choose to give \textbf{their} opponents all the power.
 This is another case of \textquotedbl{}well what did \textbf{they} bloody well expect to happen\textquotedbl{}?